 "It won't be flashy, because it shouldn't be.
 The recurring them here is choice, giving customers a choice on which components to use," said Bob Gleichauf, CTO of the Security Technology Group at Cisco.

 The choices are, in fact, limited to Cisco or Microsoft components.
 The companies plan to license some of the proprietary protocols they developed to third-party vendors, and Cisco's standalone NAC solution does provide support for non-Windows devices.
-Bit the
+Bit the joint architecture is designed to run best on Cisco networking gear and Windows systems.

 Still, officials from the two companies acknowledged that many enterprises may opt for other NAC solutions.